algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/_index.md

 title: Analyzing Performance
 part: Performance Engineering
 weight: 1
-draft: true
 ---

+If you are reading this book, then somewhere on your computer science journey you had a moment when you first started to care about efficiency of your code.

-When I was in high school, during one of the summer breaks, I pushed myself to convert from being a JavaScript kiddie to becoming a competitive programmer.
-I realized that making websites won't get you into a university, but doing well in olympiads will.
-So I started learning C++ on my own and took the habit of solving (or at least trying to) a few problems from one of the online archives every day.
+Mine was in high school, when I entered the world of competitive programming and started learning C++.
+I was happily coding small projects in JavaScript and PHP before that, but I realized that making websites won't get you into a university, but doing well in olympiads will.

-I was an okay programmer before, especially for a high school kid, but coming from a high-level langauge and only being involved in small web projects, I never really wondered how much time it took for my code to execute.
-But suddenly it started to matter: each problem has a strict time limit.
+I was an okay programmer, especially for a high schooler, but coming from high-level langauges, I had never really wondered how much time it took for my code to execute.
+But suddenly it started to matter: each problem now has a strict time limit.
 I started counting my operations.
 How many can you do in one second?

-You may have went through this in high school just as I did, or you might have learned that at a CS101 course in college, or maybe you even got through a decent chunk of your career without ever needing algorithms and then got asked to invert a binary tree on an interview.
-But regardless of background, if you are reading this book, you have asked that question too.

 I didn't know much about computer architecture to answer this question.
-But I also didn't need the right answer; I needed a rule of thumb.
-So I thought "2-3GHz means that 2 to 3 billion instructions are executed every second, and in a simple loop that does something with array elements, I also need to do array indexing, increment loop counter, check end-of-loop condition and stuff like that, so let's add room for 3-5 more instructions for every useful one" and ended up with using $5 \cdot 10^8$ as an estimate.
-None of these statements are true, but counting how many operations my algorithm needed and dividing it by this number was a good rule of thumb in my use case.
+But I also didn't need the right answer — I needed a rule of thumb.
+My thought process was: "2-3GHz means 2 to 3 billion instructions executed every second, and in a simple loop that does something with array elements, I also need to increment loop counter, check end-of-loop condition, do array indexing and stuff like that, so let's add room for 3-5 more instructions for every useful one" and ended up with using $5 \cdot 10^8$ as an estimate.
+None of these statements are true, but counting how many operations my algorithm needed and dividing it by this number was a good rule of thumb for my use case.

-The real answer, of course, is more complicated and highly dependent on the operation.
-It can be as low as $10^7$ if we are talking about chasing pointers in a random permutation or as high as $10^{11}$ if we are lighting up all the transistors we have to do some math-dense computation.
+The real answer is, of course, much more complicated and highly dependent on what kind of "operation" you have in mind.
+It can be as low as $10^7$ for pointer chasing and as high as $10^{11}$ for dense linear algebra.
+To demonstrate these striking differences, we will use the case study of matrix multiplication implemented in different languages.

----

-Processors have a concept of a *clock rate*, which refers to the frequency at which an electronic oscillator sends pulses through the curcuit, which change its state.
-Every *cycle*, something happens.

-The clock rate is a variable.
-It may be adjusted during execution.
-For example, it frequently changes on mobile CPUs to consume lower energy most of the time and "burst" for a short period when it needs to do something compute-intensive.

-The next two sections are about assembly and profiling.
-These don't seem fun or sexy.
-You may want to close the page, bookmark it in the browser and never come back.
-I'm trying to convince you, my reader.

-One mistake I made when learning how to write faster programs is to use empirical approach.
-I actually wish I learned computer architecture before doing high-level programming.
-This would have saved me a few hundred hours.

-"But I'm here to learn how to write faster algorithms, not to learn assembly"—you may say.
-Let me convince you otherwise.

 ## How Code Gets Executed

 Processors can be thought of as state machines.
-They keep their state in multiple registers that store fixed-length data, one of which, instruction pointer, points to a location in memory in which these encoded instructions are stored.
+They keep their state in several fixed-length registers, one of which, the instruction pointer, indicates a memory location of the next instruction to be read and executed.
+This instruction somehow modifies the registers and moves the instruction pointer to the next instruction to be executed, and so on.

-There are multiple ways how code in a programming language can get executed.
-This depends on the type of a language.
+These instructions — called *machine code* — are binary encoded, quirky and very difficult to work with, so no sane person writes them directly nowadays.
+Instead, we use higher-level programming languages and employ alternative means to feed instructions to the processor.

 From programmer's perspective, there are two types of languages: *compiled* and *interpreted*.
+The former you have to pre-process before executing, while the latter are executed during runtime using an *interpreter*.

 From computer's perspective, there are also two types of languages: *native* and *managed*.

-The difference is that the first classification is about having to pre-process a program before execution, and the second is about directly executing machine code or having some sort of a runtime.
+The former directly execute machine code, while the latter use some sort a *runtime* to do so.

-Since running machine code in an interpreter doesn't make sense, there are 3 types of languages in total:
+Since running machine code in an interpreter doesn't make sense, there are in total three types of languages:

 - Interpreted languages, such as Python, JavaScript or Ruby.
-- Compiled languages with a runtime, such as Java, C# or Erlang (and languages that work on their VMs, like Scala, F# and Elixir).
+- Compiled languages with a runtime, such as Java, C# or Erlang (and languages that work on their VMs, such as Scala, F# or Elixir).
-- Compiled native languages, such as C, Go and Rust.
+- Compiled native languages, such as C, Go or Rust.

-How compilation happens.

-Interpreters and virtual machines are more flexible and can support nice high-level programming features — such as dynamic code alteration — at the cost of performance.
+Interpreters and virtual machines provide flexibility and enable some nice high-level programming features such as dynamic code alteration.
+Unfortunately, there are also unavoidable trade-offs between performance and the benefits that dynamic languages can provide.

-Euclid's algorithm for calculating GCD[^gcd]:
+### Interpreted languages

+Here is an example of a by-definition $1024 \times 1024$ matrix multiplication in pure Python:

 ```python
 import time